-Chilling effect can be produced by vapor compression or vapor absorption cycle.
+The chilling effect can be produced by vapor-compression or vapor absorption cycle.

-In vapor compression engineering, the compressor is used for chilling effect.
+In vapor compression engineering, the compressor is used for the chilling effect.

-Whereas this compressor is replaced with a solution circuit and a pump, and this function is commonly referred to as a thermal compressor, thermochemical compressor or a chemical compressor in absorption cycle.
+Whereas this compressor is replaced with a solution circuit and a pump, and this function is commonly referred to as a thermal compressor, thermochemical compressor, or a chemical compressor in the absorption cycle.

 How are Vapor Absorption Chilling Process is classified?